-The Associate of Arts (A.A.)
-Degree is a 90–credit transfer degree that fulfills the general education requirements for most baccalaureate degrees in arts and sciences.
-To earn the A.A. degree, students must achieve a cumulative grade point average of 2.0 or better in courses numbered 100 and above, complete at least 15 credits at the Seattle Community College awarding the degree, and meet the requirements outlined below.
+The Associate of Arts (AA) degree is a 90–credit transfer degree that fulfills the general education requirements for most baccalaureate degrees in arts and sciences.
+To earn the AA degree, students must achieve a cumulative grade point average of 2.0 or better in courses numbered 100 and above, complete at least 15 credits at the Seattle College awarding the degree, and meet the following requirements.

 Students should contact college advising offices for listings of courses that satisfy degree requirements.
 Students planning to transfer to a four–year institution should be aware that they must complete all admission requirements for their destination institution.
 In addition, students are encouraged to give early consideration to possible majors and obtain information about requirements for these majors at their destination college or university.

 Adapted from the Association of American Colleges & Universities VALUES Rubrics on April 9, 2014, Rhodes, Terrel, ed.
 2010.
 Assessing Outcomes and Improving Achievement: Tips and Tools for Using Rubrics.
 Washington, DC: Association of American Colleges and Universities.

 As a result of achieving an AA degree, students will be able to accomplish the following: